Okay, so what is SEO?

 Make sure your website is fast

-Google doesn’t just want to show users websites that are relevant, they want the best experience possible, so websites that load fast on a page are favored more than those that don’t.
-If you are using WordPress for example, a common trap people run into is installing too many plugins.
+Google doesn’t just want to show users relevant websites; they want the best experience possible, so websites that load fast on a page are favored more than those that don’t.
+For example, if you are using WordPress, a common trap people run into is installing too many plugins.

 The more plugins a WordPress site has, the slower and more time it takes for the browser to load the page.
 The same can be said for images.
 You want to load images that are an appropriate size.